-Best Luggage Brands for Cheap
+Best Luggage Brands for Frequent Flyers: Tumi

 “I use the 4-wheeler carry-on by IT Luggage Brands, which weighs 2.25 kg/4.96 lbs.
 I LOVE IT.
 I go carry-on only and sneak more on the plane by using a backpack as my laptop bag/purse.”

-Best Luggage Brands for the Money
+Best Luggage Brands for the Money: Ricardo Beverly Hills

 “If you are checking luggage, pick a large, durable, lightweight 4-wheeled case that has a lot of interior organization features including zippered pockets, shoe pouches, and tie-down straps.
-My suggestion: the 28″ Montecito Micro-light from Ricardo Beverly Hills.

-“If you are carrying on your luggage, pick a lightweight suitcase with two wheels and plenty of exterior pockets.
-My suggestion: two-wheeled Sausalito Superlight.
+If you are carrying on your luggage, pick a lightweight suitcase with two wheels and plenty of exterior pockets.

-Since the wheels on two-wheeled cases are usually inline, the bodies of two-wheeled carry-on cases tend to be about 20% larger than those of four-wheeled carry-ons, and more packing capacity is always a good thing.
+Since the wheels on two-wheeled cases are usually inline, the bodies of two-wheeled carry-on cases tend to be about 20% larger than those on four-wheeled carry-ons, and more packing capacity is always a good thing.